dragon.data.DDict

 n_nodes – The number of nodes that will have managers deployed on them.
 This must be set to None if a list of policies is provided.
 Defaults to 1.

-wait_for_writers – Not implemented yet.
-Setting this to true means that each manager will wait for a set of clients to have all advanced their checkpoint id beyond the oldest checkpointing id before retiring a checkpoint from the working set.
+wait_for_writers – Setting this to true means that each manager will wait for the set of clients which have previously written keys to a checkpoint in a manager to have all advanced their checkpoint id beyond the oldest checkpointing id before retiring a checkpoint from the working set.
 Setting this to true will cause clients that are advancing rapidly to block while others catch up.
 Defaults to False.
+Setting this to true requires a working set size of at least 2.

 trace – Defaults to False.
-If set to true, all interaction between clients and managers is logged.
+If set to true, interaction between clients and managers is logged.
 This results in large logs, but may help in debugging.

 - Returns:

-None and a new instance of a distributed dictionary is initialized.
+A new instance of a distributed dictionary.

 - Raises: